The CAS Academic Advising System

 - Alicia Mandac, Senior Academic Counselor

-Arab world studies, art history, graphic design, literature, sociology, women's, gender, and sexuality studies, undecided students T-Z
+Arab world studies, studio art, art history, graphic design, literature, sociology, women's, gender, and sexuality studies, undecided students T-Z

 - Jack Ramsay